* Dollar surges to highest in three years

-The broad Euro STOXX 600 fell 0.4% after gaining more than 1% in early trading.
-Indexes in Frankfurt, Paris and London’s FTSE all saw advances wiped out as the ECB move failed to staunch a month-long sell-off.
+Europe’s broad Euro STOXX 600 fell 0.9% after gaining more than 1% in early trading.
+Indexes in Frankfurt , Paris and London’s FTSE all saw advances wiped out.

 Earlier, MSCI’s broadest index of Asia-Pacific shares outside Japan slumped by 4%.
 Korea and Taiwan led the losses as the index plunged to a four-year low, with circuit breakers triggered in Seoul, Jakarta and Manila.

 Expected price swings for some of the world’s biggest currencies rocketed to multi-year highs as the demand for dollars forced traders to dump currencies across the board.

 For the British pound versus the dollar, expected volatility gauges leapt to 24.4%, their highest level since before the 2016 Brexit vote.

 “One unresolved and really critical issue is what’s going on in volatility,” said Andrew Sheets, chief cross-asset strategist at Morgan Stanley.
 “I think that volatility needs to stabilise before the broader market can heal.”

 MSCI’s world equity index, which tracks shares in 49 countries, fell 0.9%.
 Wall Street futures also fell, pointing in volatile trading to losses of around 2%. .

 Italy, which has seen its borrowing costs jump in recent days, led the drop in yields after the ECB move.